Mama June Shannon Arrested, Facing Drug-Related Charge After Domestic Incident With Beau Geno Doak

 A much needed getaway with everything that's been going on with my awesome bf Geno Doak thanks so much for everything u do everyday n being here to help me with all this that's been going on with me I love u more today then yesterday n we will continue to this crazy journey of life together this is a old pic of us but one of my favorite #3yrs #together4ever #powercouple @doakgeno

-Shannon did face criminal contempt charges several years ago for not paying child support in relation to her daughter Anna.
+Shannon did face criminal contempt charges several years ago for not paying child support in relation to her daughter, Anna.
 TMZ noted at the time that Mama June was supposed to be paying her mother $100 a month to help support her in her guardianship of Anna, aka Chickadee.
 The charge was later dropped after it was presumed that Shannon got caught up on what she owed her mother.

-The Daily Mail pointed out a while back that Shannon has a tendency to get involved with bad boys.
-Many who follow Mama June know about the issues with her former beau Mark McDaniel, who abused her daughter Anna, and her daughter Alana’s birth father also served time.
+The Daily Mail pointed out previously that Shannon has a tendency to get involved with bad boys.
+Many who follow Mama June know about the issues with her former beau, Mark McDaniel, who abused her daughter Anna, and daughter Alana’s birth father also served time.

 Alana’s father was sentenced to five years behind bars after problems in 1998 that involved setting a camper on fire and robbing numerous campsites.
-Anna’s biological father served time, as did the biological father of daughter Jessica “Chubbs.”
+Anna’s biological father served time, as did the biological father of daughter Jessica, aka Chubbs.

 People will be curious to learn more about what happened at that gas station in Alabama earlier this week that led to the arrests of both Geno Doak and Mama June Shannon.
 Will this have an impact on her reality show?
 Additional details about exactly what’s going on in this situation should emerge soon.